risedronate sodium film-coated tablets

 swelling of the face, lips, mouth, throat or tongue

-severe skin reactions.
+severe skin reactions, hair loss.

 The above list includes serious side effects.
 You may need urgent medical attention or hospitalisation.